ecmwf/metview-docs/docs/confluence/tutorials/the_scm_interface_in_metview_tutorial.rst

 Visualising the SCM data
 ************************

-The output of an SCM run can be visualised using the *SCM Visualiser* icon, available from the right-click 'Create new icon' desktop menu:
+The output of an SCM run can be visualised using the :ref:`Scm Visualiser <scm_visualiser_icon>` icon, available from the right-click 'Create new icon' desktop menu:

 .. image:: /_static/the_scm_interface_in_metview_tutorial/image2013-1-22_12-18-50.png